 This means they are preventative strategies that are to be used to set up the home environment in a way that prevents challenges from coming up in the first place.
 Page is quick to mention at the outset they are not consequence-based strategies.

-Packing a lot into a 57-page parenting book, Leanne obviously knows what moms (and other parents or caregivers) need to hear.
+Packing a lot into a 57-page evidence-based parenting book, Leanne obviously knows what moms (and other parents or caregivers) need to hear.
 The book is geared towards moms of young children but still is applicable to other caregivers and examples can be translated to work for older kids too.

 Concepts like positive reinforcement and task analyses are broken down in everyday language and Page hits the key points to each strategy, peppering each section with common examples that parents come across every day.